We're developing a low-cost, non-invasive sensor, monitoring and support system to enable older people to live in their own homes for longer.

-Delivering healthcare to an ageing population
+Delivering healthcare to an aging population

 Through the Australian e-Health Research Centre, we have developed a low-cost, non-invasive sensor, monitoring and support system for use in either individual homes or a supported-living community.